sirkaranja/30DAYSOFPYTHON/README.md

 Understand the concept of functions in Python.
 A function is a block of organized code that is used to perform a single task.
 They provide better modularity for your application and reuse-ability.
 A function can take arguments and return values:

 #### Exercise
-1.write a function in python that takes a list of numbers and returns the sum of the given numbers.
+1. write a function in python that takes a list of numbers and returns the sum of the given numbers.

 2. write a function in python that takes a list of numbers and returns the second-largest item in the list of the given numbers.

- 3. write a function in python that takes 3 parameters: name, age, and occupation and prints this
+ 3. write a function in python that takes 3 parameters: name, age, and occupation and prints this sentence as output: "My name is {name}, I am {age} years old and I work as a {occupation}".